CUNY-TTP-Technical-Interview-Prep/cuny-ttp-algo-summer2021/README.md

   file at `week2/day1/assignment-name`.
 In general, the path for a file is `week#/day#/assignment-name`.
 The same is true for submitting classwork we did on 6/5.
-You would look for the correct file under `week2/day1/assignment-name`.
+You would look for the correct file under `week2/day1/assignment-name`
-- Do the work.
+- Do the work
 - When you are ready to start comitting work to your fork, place your work in the appropriate file, and change it.
 Unless I say otherwise, you can submit your solutions as Javascript of C++ files.
 If you need to change the file extension of the file, that is fine.
 Just don't change the base name of the file.
-Example: you can change `implement-hash-table.cpp` to `implement-hash-table.js` but not to `hash-tbl.cpp`.
+Example: you can change `implement-hash-table.cpp` to `implement-hash-table.js` but not to `hash-tbl.cpp`
-- Commit your changes, push them to your fork, and then submit a pull request from your fork against my repository.
+- Commit your changes, push them to your fork, and then submit a pull request from your fork against my repository

+## Homework

+### Expectations

+- You will complete all algos listed in the syllabus on a weekly basis.
+- We will review your comments/high level overview & code to identify strengths and weaknesses within your understanding of each pattern.
+- You will NOT complete your homework all in one shot & will NOT save.
+Attempting to master Data-structures and Algorithms requires constant exposure to these questions and solutions.
+You will create a PR through GitHub each night solving at minimum one problem which you were not able to solve during class time.

 ## What if the problem is too hard?
 Can't solve it in time?